- The BIBAs are open to any business based in the County of Lancashire (post Local Government Act of 1972)

-Entries will then be judged at a face to face interview by an independent and impartial panel of judges.
+In normal circumstances, entries will be judged at a face to face interview by an independent and impartial panel of judges.

-- The judges’ score will be based on the performance at interview(s).
+The judges’ score will be based on the performance at interview(s).
 An applicant’s previous track record in the competition (whether successful or not) will have no relevance on the outcome of the decision.
-All interview sessions will last for a maximum of 30 minutes – no visual presentations are permitted.
+All interview sessions will last for a maximum of 1 hour.

 Questions to the applicant will be relevant and appropriate and only relate to the judging criteria contained on the judging score sheet.
 The judging panel will only sit on the day in question.
 Failure to attend an interview will automatically result in the applicant being eliminated from that category – interviews cannot be re-arranged under any circumstances.